Who Needs Exercise?

 What is the main reason why people don't exercise?

-The most common reason is 'I just don't have time' but most of us find time to watch TV or read a book do we not?
-If that's your excuse then you don't have one.
-You don't have one because nowadays you can walk, jog or run on a treadmill while watching TV, listening to the radio or to your favorite music.
+The most common reason is 'I just don't have time' yet most of us find time to watch TV, spend time on our iphone, ipad, ipod or read a book do we not?
+If that's your excuse then you don't really have one.
+You don't have one because nowadays you can walk, jog or run on a treadmill while watching TV, your devices or listening to your favorite music.

 We are all aware of the importance of keeping fit.
-It's been drummed into us from our early childhood days but do we really understand WHY it is good or what it can do for us.
+It's been drummed into us from our early childhood days, even from many years ago but do we really understand WHY it is good or what it can do for us.
 There are numerous benefits when it becomes part of our daily lives.

 Walking - The Under-Valued Exercise